 Turning your head will allow you to see the Arctic Gorilla Monkey hunting you down, with tilts helping you pick up coins and avoid blocks on the winding path.
 If you can tolerate consistent motion and happen to enjoy free things, this is a no-brainer download.

-The best Samsung Gear VR Apps
+The best Samsung Gear VR apps and experiences

 It's not all about games, here's a few surprising things you might not have realised you can try out in virtual reality on the Gear VR.
+Plus there's interactive games then there's interactive experiences.
+Many of the below VR apps blur the lines between active and passive consumption.

-YouTube has finally made the jump to Samsung Gear VR with an official app - it's already available on Daydream, Vive and PlayStation VR.
+YouTube has made the jump to Samsung Gear VR with an official app - it's also available on Daydream, Vive and PlayStation VR.
 As well as years and years worth of quality 360 degree apps, Google is also hyping some exclusives including 360 backstage footage of Portugal The Man.
-Plus there's a new social 'watch together' option that will appear under the regular controls which is actually cross platform with Daydream.
+Plus there's a social 'watch together' option that will appear under the regular controls which is actually cross platform with Daydream.
 Pretty cool.

 Another gap filler, Plex VR lets you browse your local media and then - if you like - watch it in a virtual 3D environment such as a swanky apartment or retro drive-in.
 Plus there's reworked Plex UI controls for virtual reality.
 Now on Gear VR and Oculus.